Nontosan/Exceed-17/README.md

 Last, You need to install **pymongo** to the python by type `python -m pip install pymongo` to your terminal.
 You can check the installation by import the library to python as the same as **flask**.

+## How to run the project?

+All you need is to run the `app.py` by type `python ./project/app.py` if you are outside the project folder.
+Or you can type `python app.py` if you in the project folder.

 ## Licence

 [MIT](https://choosealicense.com/licenses/mit/) Copyright (c) 2021 CPSK Club